PoorHttp/PoorWSGI/CONTRIBUTION.rst

 --------------
 If you encounter a bug, please ensure that you:

-1. Search the existing `issues <https://github.com/PoorHttp/PoorWSGI/issues>`_ to make sure the bug has not already been reported.
+1. Search the existing `issues <https://github.com/PoorHttp/PoorWSGI/issues>`_ to ensure the bug has not already been reported.
 2. If you cannot find the bug, create a new issue.
 3. In the description, provide as much information as possible: